Education Loan

 There is no fixed ‘passing’ score for IELTS.
 Most universities and employers require a band score of 6.0 or higher, with some programs needing 7.0 or above.
 The required score depends on the specific institution and program.

-Is there a different IELTS exam pattern for an MS in Computer Science program?
+IELTS Exam Pattern for an MS in Computer Science Program?

 No, the IELTS exam pattern for the MS program is not different for any program or university.